cmintert/Abyssal_TTRPG/Abyssal.md

 not cutting edge.
 There is no monetary limitation, just some common sense.

-The spacecraft must be a vessel that accommodates 5--10 people, equipped with a good Kramer PAD and an intermediate stellar projector.
+The space vessel has to accommodates 5--10 people, equipped with a good Kramer PAD and an intermediate stellar projector.
 The characters have to speak with their Suit about their preferences, so the corporation will provide a suitable vessel.
 This is also dependent on